 The book itself is the perfect length for bedtime reading and Mia really loved the owl and his friends.
 She felt really sorry for him not knowing how to fly but was really happy when he kept trying and eventually did it!
 The illustrations are lovely, with very soft colours and textures used.

-The second book we were sent is a book which is actually released today is brand spanking new!
-It’s called ‘Chill With Lil’ and has been written by Sue Pickford.
+The second book we were sent is called ‘Chill With Lil’ and has been written by Sue Pickford.
 The book aims to be a sleeping aid for children and a great way to create a calm and serene atmosphere for bed using mindfulness techniques.
 It’s a story about Jake who just does not want to go to bed, mum tries everything and in the end Auntie Lil pops round and takes Jake on a mindfulness journey which ends in him in bed snuggled up ready to sleep!

 Mia really enjoyed this book and although I didn’t get Mia to carry out the relaxation techniques on the first read through we have since tried them out and it definitely creates a lovely calm bedtime atmosphere when you need it!
 It uses breathing techniques and guided visualisation to prepare your child for a more peaceful bedtime routine.

 I have not used mindfulness techniques with Mia before and haven’t really ever had to as she has always been good at bedtime however her little sister Lottie definitely missed that memo so I will be trying it out on her!